LordDemonos/Quarm.Guide/_posts/2024-09-13-linux-and-steam-deck-install-guide.md

 # Bonus Step 9 Adopt an actual useable controller profile (Steam Deck)
 _Note: I didn't create this layout.
 This layout was originally created by Yuuhi for P99, I've simply exported it to Quarm.
 You can read more about this layout via [this Reddit post](https://www.reddit.com/r/project1999/comments/11xn4j2/steam_deck_control_scheme/).
 This profile is AMAZING and really pushes the bounds of what a Steam controller profile can do by exploring layers, hover and radial menus, and providing a 'touchpad' keyboard._

+_Note: As you play and explore this profile, edit it to make different versions and share your different templates with the community!_
 1. Open Steam in handheld mode
 2. Navigate to Everquest Quarm in your library under Non-Steam games
 3. If the game isn't named `Everquest Quarm` (EXACTLY) then rename it